 Quinn earned a bachelor's degree in communication in 2005 from Rockhurst University.
 He also has earned several coaching licenses, including United States Soccer Federation (USSF) National "A" License, United States Soccer Federation (USSF) National Goalkeeping License and the NSCAA National Youth Diploma.

-A native of Upland Park, Kansas, Quinn and his wife, Lacey, have two sons, Aidan and Riley.
+A native of Overland Park, Kansas, Quinn and his wife, Lacey, have two sons, Aidan and Riley.